bveldhuyzen/XGREPLIST/README.md

 - Data upload / outbound messenger (testing/offline)
 - MDR compliance scanner
 - Code of Conduct compliance scanner
-...
+- Total application redundancy (testing/offline)

 #For prototype use/testing, enable web browsing on the AI, and copy-paste the prompt from XGREPLIST_prototype.

-#Since the AI is still learning, bugs occur now and then.
-Recommended is to copy-paste the prompt, then type eyes_up, and then type xeyes_up, to load all modules.
+#Since the AI is still learning and slowly catching up with this repo, bugs may occur now and then.
+Recommended is to copy-paste the prompt `XGREPLIST_prototype, hit enter see if the help function is used correctly.
+It should load swiftly, but if for some reason it doesn't, then refresh.
+After help function is loaded correctly, then type `eyes_up`, and then type `xeyes_up`, to load all modules.

-#It is also possible to load everything at the same time, but the AI tends to make mistakes then.
+#It is also possible to load everything at the same time by replacing `help` in the initial prompt by `help ; eyes_up ; xeyes_up`, but the AI is still young and might make mistakes then.
+Also, some of the browsing plugins are of crappy design, which can result in weird looping responses if all modules are loaded at once (improving such crappy plugins will be dealt with later).

-#Separate commands by ; to execute multiple commands via one message (e.g. `search:www.bbc.com Ukraine live news ; analyze 1 ; extract_eyes 1 ; xeyes URL/"text"/doc_id/Data_ID x1`
+#Separate commands by ; to execute multiple commands via one message (e.g. `search:www.bbc.com Ukraine bombs Crimea bridge ; analyze 1 ; extract_eyes 1 ; xeyes URL/"text"/doc_id/Data_ID x1`

 glhf